thaihangchung7/thaihangchung7.github.io/_notes/PositronAS.md

 # HPGe Doppler Broadening Spectrometer Experimental Setup

 ## HPGe Detector Apparatus

+Germanium detectors provide the highest gamma ray energy resolution.
+For this particular setup  the FWHM is documented at $$\leq 1.8 keV$$

 Two standard coaxial high purity germanium detectors manufactured by Mirion Technologies (formerly Canberra) are used to detect gamma radiation.
 Contained in metal casing, the semiconductor is made of an $$0.5 mm$$ thick n-type diffused lithium contact and the p-type contact is $$0.3\mu m$$ thick well.